Elliptical Perturbations for Differential Privacy: Equivalence and Orthogonality of Elliptical Measures

 \begin{lemma} Let $(\Omega, \mcF, P)$ be a probability space.
 Let $X^{1}: \Omega \to \mbX$ and $X^{2}: \Omega \to \mbX$ denote two random elements of $\mbX$, and let $T^{1}: \Omega \to \mbR$ and $T^{2}: \Omega \to \mbR$ be two random variables.
 Let $P^i$ denote the probability measure over $\mbX$ induced by $X^i$ and let $Q^i$ denote the measure over $\mbR$ induced by $T^i$.
 Let $P^{i}_t$ denote the conditional measure of $X^{i}$ given $T^i = t$.
 If $Q^1$ and $Q^2$ are equivalent and $P^{1}_t$ and $P^{2}_t$ are equivalent for almost all $t$ (wrt $Q^1$) then so are $P^{1}$ and $P^{2}$. \end{lemma}

-The proof of Lemma \ref{l:equiv} is in Section \ref{s:proofs}.
-Interestingly, the reverse statement is not true.
+The proof of Lemma \ref{l:equiv} is in Section \ref{s:proofs}. {Implicit in Lemma \ref{l:equiv} is that the conditional distributions exist.
+This is not an issue in our setting as the conditional distributions can be explicitly constructed for elliptical processes, however, for general processes and spaces one can encounter nontrivial technical problems.
+We refer the interested reader to \citet{hoffmann1972existence}, \citet[THM A.3.11]{bogachev1998gaussian}, and \citet[Chapter 6]{kallenberg2006foundations} for further discussion.} Interestingly, the reverse statement is not true.
 That is, even if all of the conditional distributions are orthogonal, the unconditional measures need not be orthogonal.
 To see this, suppose that $T$ is 0 or 1 with equal probability.
 Now, assume that $P^{1}_0$ and $P^{1}_1$ are orthogonal and set $P^{2}_0 = P^{1}_1$ and $P^{2}_1 = P^{1}_0$.
 Clearly the conditional distributions are orthogonal, but not only are the unconditional measures equivalent, they are actually the same!

 Regardless, our goal is more specific; we want to establish conditions under which $\mcE(\mu_1, C, \psi)$ and $\mcE(\mu_2,C,\psi)$ are orthogonal when they share the same $\psi$ and $C$.
 In terms of DP, $\mu_1$ and $\mu_2$ represent the private summary from two different databases.
-If $\psi$ is a point mass, then the two measures are Gaussian and conditions are known.
+If $\psi$ is a point mass, then the two measures are Gaussian and the conditions are known.
 The question is, to what degree do such conditions extend to other mixtures?
 Theorem \ref{thm:equiv} shows that the same conditions for Gaussian processes (with the same covariance, but different means) apply to any elliptical family.
 Given Corollary \ref{c:gauss}, this may seem obvious, but Lemma \ref{l:equiv} implies that the matter is surprisingly delicate.
 For example, two Gaussian processes with the same mean, but where one has a covariance equal to a scalar $c\neq 1$ multiple of the other, are actually orthogonal (in infinite dimensions).
 This need not hold for arbitrary elliptical families as the scalar can be absorbed by the mixing coefficient (and then apply Lemma \ref{l:equiv}).